 While it is not crucial to understanding this page, for those interested in the details of the SNH investigation results, it can be found here: SNH-investigation-results.pdf

 It would make this page exceedingly long to comment on the whole of the investigation results.
 What follows here is a run-down of the investigation’s conclusions with our comments.
 For a full-length commentary on the SNH investigation results, see the additional information section: 3.1 Full review of SNH investigation results.
-To gain a more complete picture of what happened, we would advise reading this after completing chapter 2.
+To gain a more complete picture of what happened, we advise reading this after completing chapter 2.

 As for the SNH investigation’s conclusions, it is evident that Nick Fraser and Jonathan Larwood chose to support the narrative that would exonerate Colin MacFadyen: